 Over the past few years, everybody ran around wondering how to save gas.
 That's what outrageous prices at the pump will do to you.
-Prices have recently taken a nosedive - but that doesn't mean they'll stay low.
+Prices have recently gone down a bit - but that doesn't mean they'll stay low.
 Nor does it mean there aren't plenty of other valid reasons to try to conserve fuel.

 Don't worry - we're not going to launch into a discussion of U.S. energy policy.
 And we're not even rabid environmentalists.
 But we do like clean air, and we don't like seeing resources wasted.
 We also love road trips (obviously).